-In this post we learn how to design your own simple yet useful proximity sensor circuit using a single opamp LM351 and a couple of infrared diodes.
+In this post we learn how to design your own simple yet useful proximity detector circuits using a single opamp LM351 and a couple of infrared diodes.
 Two concepts are explained here, the first one using an ordinary opamp, while the second one using IC LM567 which works with a phase locked loop principle ensuring very accurate response for the detection.

 A sensor is a device that detects and measures any physical parameter of our environment and converts it into electric signals.